bent10/monorepo-starter/.github/recipes/setup-renovate.md

 [&laquo; Back to recipes](https://github.com/bent10/monorepo-starter#recipes)

-# Automated dependency updates
+# Automated Dependency Updates

-We are using [renovateboot](https://github.com/renovatebot/renovate), you can see that we have set the settings in the `.github/renovate.json` file which you can find in the root folder.
+To automate the process of updating dependencies in our project, we utilize [Renovate](https://github.com/renovatebot/renovate).
+To configure the settings for Renovate, you can locate the `.github/renovate.json` file in the root folder of the repository.

+To get started with Renovate, follow these steps:

-It's just that you need to install [Renovate GitHub App](https://github.com/apps/renovate) on your repository to make the workflow work.
+1. Install the [Renovate GitHub App](https://github.com/apps/renovate) on your repository.
+This app is essential for the workflow to function properly.

+Once you have successfully installed the Renovate GitHub App, it will facilitate automated dependency updates for your repository.
+This ensures that your project stays up to date with the latest versions of its dependencies.

+By employing Renovate, we streamline the process of managing dependencies, allowing us to benefit from bug fixes, security patches, and new features introduced by the upstream libraries.